nikolacvetanovski1996/taskmaster-pro/README.md

 **UI Components:** I use Angular Material (Google’s Material Design library) for consistent, high-quality UI widgets[8].
 The app has custom themes and global SCSS styles for branding.
 Reusable components include forms (login, register, profiles), data tables for lists (with pagination and sorting), charts for the dashboard, dialogs, and feedback toasts.
 Notable features:
 - **Authentication Forms:** Standalone, responsive forms for Login, Register, Forgot/Reset Password, and Change Password.
 Each form has client-side validation (via Angular Reactive Forms and custom validators) and helpful error messages.
 The Register form and Reset password form include a password strength meter (a Material progress bar) that dynamically evaluates the strength of the entered password.
 All state-changing auth forms (register, password reset/change) include Google reCAPTCHA v3 widgets (ng-recaptcha) for spam protection – tokens are sent to the API for validation.
+- **Resend confirmation UX**: The UI implements a safe resend-confirmation flow limited to the Login and Security-Question flows:
+  - Login: If a login attempt fails because the email isn’t confirmed, the page shows a neutral banner with a Resend confirmation link button (uses the current email input).
+  - Security Question answer flow: If a user reaches the security-question step and the backend identifies the account as unconfirmed after a successful answer, a banner/dialog allows resending a confirmation link.
+  - Important: The Reset Password page does not automatically offer a resend CTA — password-reset tokens are only issued for confirmed accounts and the reset page handles invalid/expired links by prompting the user to request a new reset through the Forgot Password flow.
+  - Client-side cooldown prevents double-clicks (30s); server-side limits (IMemoryCache demo) are authoritative.
 - **Password Visibility:** Password inputs have a toggle icon to show/hide characters, improving UX on mobile and helping avoid typos.
 - **Dashboard:** A landing dashboard (protected by login) shows quick stats (total orders, schedules, users) in cards, and an orders/schedules chart.
 I use ng2-charts (Chart.js) for the bar chart of monthly activity, demonstrating data visualization[2].
 The dashboard shows a spinner while loading.
 - **Navigation:** The app has a main layout with a toolbar (app title, user menu/logout) and a side nav for routing between features.
 Routes are protected by auth guards.
 I also include “Not Found” (404) and “Unauthorized” (403) pages as standalone components, linked via routing for invalid or forbidden access.